When it comes to any sort of bulk waste or debris removal, your two best options are hiring a junk removal company or renting a dumpster.

 Do you live out in the country or far off the beaten path?

-If so, you can expect your dumpster rental to cost more simply for the cost of travel for the company.
+If so, you can expect your dumpster rental or junk removal service to cost more due to the cost of travel incurred by the company.

-Cost of living and local disposal fees also play a role in cost, as you can expect.
+Cost of living and local disposal fees also play a large role in cost.

 Type of Debris